BLprojects-1/TradeStats/README-supabase-setup.md

-# Supabase Setup for TICKR App
+# Supabase Setup for TradeStats App

-This guide explains how to set up the required Supabase database tables and policies for the TICKR app.
+This guide explains how to set up the required Supabase database tables and policies for the TradeStats app.

 ## Database Setup